AKazm/Stimpak/README.md

 container.resolve(Foo.self, ("Bill", "Gates"))
 ```

 `register` returns a `ServiceResolver<Foo, (String, String)>` in this case.
-You can specify an `ArgEqualityComparator` as well as an instantiation callback for ServiceResolvers. `ArgEqualityComparator` is important if you do want to prevent that ...
+You can specify an `ArgEqualityComparator` as well as an initialization callback for ServiceResolvers. `ArgEqualityComparator` is important if you do want to prevent that ...

 ```swift
 let gates = container.resolve(Foo.self, ("Bill", "Gates"))